Constitution and Rules

 Section 1f There may be an Assistant Secretary and other officials who may be appointed by the Executive Committee members.
 The term of office for such officials to be determined by the Executive Committee, and no person shall be appointed as more than one official.

 Section 1g A President and Vice-president(s) shall be proposed by the Committee, at their discretion, and announced at the Annual General Meeting.
-They will normally serve for a period of three years.

 Section 1h There shall be the maximum permissible number of delegates to the Governing Council of the Cat Fancy.
 Such delegates and representatives must be officers or Executive Committee members and shall be elected annually at the Annual General Meeting or by postal or email ballot.
 There shall be the maximum permissible number of representatives to the Breed Advisory Committee.
 Such representatives to be nominated by the Executive Committee members as necessary.